 Kidney stones is one of the oldest diseases in the history.
-There are some research studies that reveals it is nearly 7000 years old and even Egyptian kings were victims of it.
-This is found out through CT-scans and MRI-scans performed on mummies recovered from Egypt.
+Many research studies reveal victims of kidney stones 7000 years in the past.
+There are proofs that even some elite Egyptian kings suffered from this problem which is found through CT and MRI-scans performed on mummies recovered from Egypt.

-On most occasions, small kidney stones will be expelled out through urine without any problems.
-But, some stones can get big and cause many problems.
+On most occasions, small kidney stones will be expelled through urination without issues.
+But, some kidney stones can get big and cause many problems.
 In this article, we will look into some common questions that surround this problem and we will try to answer it the best way we can.

 What are kidney stones?

-Formation of stones in kidneys or in the path where the urine travels or in the bladder is what we commonly call as kidney stones.
-These stones may induce severe pain, infections, and affect the functioning of kidneys.
+Formation of stones in kidneys in urinal path or in the bladder where it gets stored is what we commonly call as kidney stones.
+These stones may induce severe pain, infections, and affect the kidney functioning.
 The size of these kidney stones can be anywhere between the size of a sand granule to 2cms.
 Mineral salts and acids play a major role in its formation.

 What are the signs?